aqeelanwar/MaskTheFace/readme.md

 |write_original_image|                   If used, the original unmasked image will also be saved in the masked image folder along with processed masked image                                                                              |

 ### Explanation:
-#### --code
+#### 1. _--code_
-the --code argument can be used to apply different type of masks uniformly at random to the images in the dataset.
+The --code argument can be used to apply different type of masks uniformly at random to the images in the dataset.
 ```
 # Generic format
 --code < masktype1 >-< color as hex or texture file path >, < masktype2 >-< color as hex or texture file path>, ...